evildmp/conference-handbook/handbook/organisation/write-it-down.rst

 Secondly, even for your own purposes the inside of your head isn't a safe place - you will forget things that aren't written down.

-"Everything" really does mean everything.
-Every idea, thought, concern, thing to be done, *bon mot* for your speaker introductions, every thing that needs to mentioned in the programme booklet.

 Every time you think of something, dump it as quickly as possible into external storage, whether it's on paper or in an electronic form, or even as a voice memo to yourself.
 Find a way to do this with the minimum possible friction.